LEEYJ1021/institutional-mediation-inequality/README.md

 ### Abstract

 > Regional and urban development theory often struggles to explain the persistent educational inequalities within rapidly urbanizing nations.
 This study advances a causal-inference approach to argue that the impact of macroeconomic forces is not uniform but is critically filtered through national institutions.
 Applying a Double Machine Learning (DML) framework to subnational panel data from Chile and Mexico (2000–2024), we test three core hypotheses.
 We find robust evidence for a universal “Density Disaster” (H1), where unmanaged population concentration strains public services and worsens educational disparity.
-We also confirm the “Convergence Lever” (H2), establishing targeted public education spending as a powerful tool for reducing rural-urban gaps.
-Crucially, our analysis reveals a sharp divergence that validates the “Institutional Mediation” thesis (H3): income inequality acts as a catastrophic driver of educational disparity in Chile’s market-oriented system, functioning as an “Inequality Amplifier,” but has a negligible effect in Mexico’s more public-centric system, which acts as a “Partial Buffer.”
+We also confirm the “Convergence Lever” (H3), establishing targeted public education spending as a powerful tool for reducing rural-urban gaps.
+Crucially, our analysis reveals a sharp divergence that validates the “Institutional Mediation” thesis, which contains our "Inequality Amplifier" hypothesis (H2): income inequality acts as a catastrophic driver of educational disparity in Chile’s market-oriented system, functioning as an “Inequality Amplifier,” but has a negligible effect in Mexico’s more public-centric system, which acts as a “Partial Buffer.”
 These findings demonstrate that national institutional design is a primary determinant in how economic shocks translate into regional inequality, offering distinct, evidence-based policy strategies for each country.

 **Keywords:** Regional Inequality; Institutional Mediation; Educational Disparity; Causal Inference; Double Machine Learning; Chile and Mexico